andrenth/release/README.md

 communication with the master, and also to drop privileges to a non-root user.
 The `Release.me` function deals with this:

-    val me : ?syslog:bool
+    val me : ?logger:Future.Logger.t
           -> ?user:string
-          -> main:(Lwt_unix.file_descr -> unit Lwt.t)
+          -> main:(IPC.connection -> unit Future.t)
           -> unit -> unit

-The `syslog` argument works like in `master_slave`.
+The `logger` argument works like in `master_slave`, but for the slave process.
 The `user` argument, if given, indicates the user whose UID and GID the slave process will set its own IDs to.
 This argument can only be given is `privileged` is `true` in the master process.

 The `main` argument is a function that returns the slave's main thread.
 It accepts a file descriptor for communication with the master process.